American humor: Sketch comedy and variety shows

 A variety show is a show with a variety of acts, often including music and comedy skits, especially on television.
 The first successful comedy-variety show might be Milton Berle's, followed by Ernie Kovacs and Sid Caesar.
 Jack Benny moved to television in the mid-1950s.
 Variety shows also featured Jackie Gleason, Bob Hope and Dean Martin mixing stand-up comedy, sketches and musical numbers for true variety.
 Later successes include The Carol Burnett Show and Rowan & Martin's Laugh-In.

 Saturday Night Live (SNL) first aired on October 11, 1975, with George Carlin as its host.
 It was created by Canadian Lorne Michaels.
 The original concept was for a comedy-variety show featuring young comedians, live musical performances, and short films.
 Rather than have one permanent host there was a different guest host each week.
-The first cast members were The Second City alumni Dan Aykroyd, John Belushi, and Gilda Radner and National Lampoon Lemmings alumni Chevy Chase (whose trademark became his usual falls and opening spiel that ushered in the show's opening), Jane Curtin, Laraine Newman, and Garrett Morris.
+The first cast members were The Second City alumni Dan Aykroyd, John Belushi, and Gilda Radner and National Lampoon Lemmings alumnus Chevy Chase (whose trademark became his usual falls and opening spiel that ushered in the show's opening), Jane Curtin, Laraine Newman, and Garrett Morris.
 The original head writer was Michael O'Donoghue, a writer at National Lampoon who had worked alongside several cast members while directing The National Lampoon Radio Hour.
 The cast has periodically changed over the years, serving as a springboard for many of its performers to success in other television programs or films.
 SNL continues to air weekly.

 In the early 1990s there started to be more sketch comedy shows that concerned racial issues or intentionally had a diverse cast.
-An early example of this being In Living Color, initially produced by Keenen Ivory Wayans.
-Despite the original cast being majority African American the show is most remembered for introducing the Caucasian Jim Carrey and Puerto Rican Jennifer Lopez to a wider audience.
+An early example of this was In Living Color, initially produced by Keenen Ivory Wayans.
+Despite the original cast being majority African American, the show is most remembered for introducing the Caucasian Jim Carrey and Puerto Rican Jennifer Lopez to a wider audience.
 In the 2000s Chappelle's Show began and became a popular, if controversial, variety series.
 It became noted for dealing with issues like racism, sexual perversity, and drug use.

 Currently The Daily Show and Saturday Night Live are leading comedy-variety shows.

 Stand-up

 American stand-up comedians deal with a variety of forms and issues.
-Among forms popular or popularized in the US is observational comedy about everyday life and Improvisational comedy.
+Among forms popular or popularized in the US is observational comedy, about everyday life, and Improvisational comedy.
 Modern improvisational comedy in general is largely linked to Chicago and especially The Second City troupe.
 The 1950s saw the rise of this troupe's significance in modern improvisational comedy.